autonot/aspii.xyz/content/posts/hugo_tags_tutorial/index.md

 tags: ["tutorial", "hugo"]
 ---

-In this tutorial, I'll explaing how to add tags to a post in Hugo.
+In this tutorial, I'll be explaining how to add tags to a post in Hugo.

 You can scroll all the way to the bottom of this post to see its tags.

 > Note: This tutorial is geared towards those who are using Hugo themes with *header.html* and *footer.html* partials.
->If your theme does not have these, [here's a better tutorial](https://www.jakewiesler.com/blog/hugo-taxonomies)
+>If your theme does not have these, [here's a better tutorial](https://www.jakewiesler.com/blog/hugo-taxonomies).

 {{< toc >}}